About

 I proudly consider myself to be a "non-traditional" student, and I celebrate the non-linear path that led me to where I am today.
 Come to my office for a cup of coffee and I'll tell you all about how I barely graduated high school, how my counselor told me that I wasn't "college material", and how many detentions and Saturday schools I had to go to so that I could walk at graduation.
 Failure is crucial to my story.

 I took a gap year after high school, and then enrolled at Santa Rosa Junior College in Santa Rosa, California, where I wandered a bit between majors and accidentally took enough classes to earn myself 3 Associate's degrees.
 After, I felt burnt out and unable to find my purpose, so I left academia and worked for 10 years at various customer-service and management-focused jobs until one day, I woke up and realized I didn't want to do it anymore.
 I applied and was admitted to California State University, Sacramento to start in the spring of 2017.
 After recognizing that I chose a psychology course every time I needed to take an elective while at SRJC, I chose to major in psychology.
-It felt like home.
+It felt like coming home.

 I was able to go from barely graduating high school to earning my Bachelor's degree magna cum laude, and a vital part of this was due to the encouragement I received from my faculty mentors.
 These relationships influenced my research, and I began a project studying the impact of faculty support on university student belonging.
 This is also where I gained an appreciation for statistics after many years of poor experiences with math.
 I graduated in spring of 2019, and was accepted into graduate school at University of Nebraska-Lincoln